 Boca Raton Fishing

 Enjoy the endless Boca Raton Fishing that contains some of the best waters to fish for South Florida exotics.
 These lakes in Palm Beach County are a great place to spend time with family and friends.
 Bring out all those looking for an adventure and enjoy a day in the outdoors within a short drive of the city of Boca Raton.
 The Lake Ida Chain of Lakes is a very productive system for peacock bass and largemouth bass.
-You can also catch the elusive Clown Knife Fish on a Boca Raton fishing charter as well…
+You can also catch the elusive Clown Knife Fish and Asian Snakehead fish on a Boca Raton fishing charter as well…

 Lake Ida has about 360 acres of water connected through extensive urban canal systems.
 One of the many benefits of fishing this chain of lakes is the ability to fish two excellent fisheries for South Florida Exotics.

 Lake Osborne is an amazing lake that has endless opportunities to explore what Florida has to offer.
 You can either travel to Lake Worth where this Lake is located or put in at Lake Ida and cruise your way through the canals enjoying the scenery.

 After a day on the water, you can enjoy an afternoon at the city parks at your meeting location.
 Lake Ida Park or John Prince Park are great places to spend additional time with the family for a picnic or other outdoor activities.

 CLICK HERE TO WRITE A BOCA RATON REVIEW